tone-row/tonami/README.md

 > 🚨 **Warning**
 >
-> This API is still an experimental state.
-Until we reach 1.0.0 the API is subject to change.
+> Until we reach v1.0.0 the API still may change.
 >
 > Use at your own risk!